Reading, Not Thinking: Understanding and Bridging the Modality Gap When Text Becomes Pixels in Multimodal LLMs: Abstract

 \section{Abstract}

 Multimodal large language models (MLLMs) can process text presented as images, yet they often perform worse than when the same content is provided as textual tokens.
 We systematically diagnose this ``modality gap'' by evaluating seven MLLMs across seven benchmarks in five input modes, spanning both synthetically rendered text and realistic document images from arXiv PDFs to Wikipedia pages.
-We find that the modality gap is task- and data-dependent.
-For example, math tasks degrade by over 60 points on synthetic renderings, while natural document images often match or exceed text-mode performance.
-Rendering choices such as font and resolution are strong confounds, with font alone swinging accuracy by up to 47 percentage points.
-To understand this, we conduct a grounded-theory error analysis of over 4,000 examples, revealing that image mode selectively amplifies reading errors (calculation and formatting failures) while leaving knowledge and reasoning errors largely unchanged, and that some models exhibit a chain-of-thought reasoning collapse under visual input.
-Motivated by these findings, we propose a self-distillation method that trains the model on its own pure text reasoning traces paired with image inputs, raising image-mode accuracy on GSM8K from 30.71\% to 92.72\% and transferring to unseen benchmarks without catastrophic forgetting.
-Overall, our study provides a systematic understanding of the modality gap and suggests a practical path toward improving visual text understanding in multimodal language models.
+We find that the gap is highly sensitive to rendering choices such as font and resolution, and that natural document images often exhibit much smaller gaps, suggesting the performance difference partly reflects evaluation artifacts rather than fundamental limitations.
+Through a grounded-theory error analysis of over 4,000 examples, we identify the primary cause: image input alone suppresses reasoning effort, with models producing 5--19$\times$ shorter outputs that skip step-by-step computation or reasoning.
+The reluctance to reason, not a failure of perception or knowledge retrieval, drives the performance gap, particularly on tasks requiring multi-step reasoning.
+We show that a simple lightweight on-policy self-distillation method by fine-tuning models on their own text-mode reasoning traces paired with image inputs closes this gap, raising image-mode accuracy to match or exceed text-mode performance with over 50\% improvement, and the gains transfer to unseen benchmarks without catastrophic forgetting.
+Overall, our results and analyses provide a systematic understanding of the modality gap and suggest a practical path toward improving visual text understanding in multimodal language models.